Bill Veeck: Life after baseball

 Finding himself no longer able to financially compete in the free agent era, Veeck sold the White Sox in January 1981, albeit not without controversy, as his first choice in Edward J. DeBartolo Sr. (owner of the NHL's Pittsburgh Penguins and the NFL's San Francisco 49ers) was rejected by a league vote (eight votes in favor with ten required to pass).
 Veeck then sold the Sox to his second choice, Jerry Reinsdorf and partner Eddie Einhorn for $20 million.
-When Einhorn stated his desire to make the White Sox a "high-class operation", Veeck publicly transferred his allegiance back to the Chicago Cubs, the team his father had operated in his youth (at any rate, when the White Sox won the 2005 World Series, the Veeck family received championship rings from the organization).
+When Einhorn stated his desire to make the White Sox a "high-class operation", Veeck publicly transferred his allegiance back to the Chicago Cubs, the team his father had operated in his youth.
+(At any rate, after the White Sox won the 2005 World Series, the Veeck family received championship rings from the organization).
 Veeck retired to his home in Chicago but in summer could often be found in the Wrigley Field bleachers.
 Veeck also wrote occasional articles for magazines and newspapers, usually opining on the overall state of baseball.

 Declining health and death

 Veeck had been a heavy smoker and drinker until 1980.
 In 1984, Veeck underwent two operations for lung cancer.
 Two years later, on the day after New Year's Day, 1986, he died at the age of 71 from cancer.
 He was posthumously elected five years later to the Baseball Hall of Fame.

 Veeck was survived by his wife, Mary Frances, and eight of his nine children.
 Two of the surviving children, Peter and Ellen, were from his first marriage, and the others (Mike, Marya, Greg, Lisa, Julie and Chris) were from his second marriage.
 He was predeceased by his eldest child, William III, who died in 1985.
 His body was cremated.
-Mike Veeck became owner of the independent minor-league (now a Twins AAA affiliate) St. Paul Saints and still is a partner in the team.
-The younger Veeck and co-owner actor Bill Murray emulated many of Bill Veeck's promotional stunts with the Saints.
-Greg Veeck earned a Ph.D. at University of Georgia in 1988 and is a geography professor at Western Michigan University focusing on urban geology and East Asia.
+Mike Veeck became a minor league and independent baseball executive and was the co-founder of the St. Paul Saints, a successful charter member of the Northern League.
+The younger Veeck emulated many of his father's promotional stunts with the Saints.
+Greg Veeck earned a Ph.D. at the University of Georgia in 1988 and is a geography professor at Western Michigan University focusing on urban geology and East Asia.
+Peter was an entrepreneur who was the plaintiff in a notable case in copyright law, Veeck v.
+Southern Building Code Congress Int'l.

+Mary Frances Veeck died in Hyde Park, Illinois, on September 10, 2022, at the age of 102.

 Books by Veeck

-Veeck wrote three autobiographical works, each a collaboration with journalist Ed Linn.
+Veeck wrote three autobiographical works, each a collaboration with journalist and sportswriter Ed Linn.
 The first two were reissued in updated editions in the 1980s following Veeck's return to baseball ownership.
 The books include: